RohanAnandPandit/graphite/README.md

-# Graph3D - 3D Graphing Calculator
+# Graphite - 3D Graphing Calculator

 A powerful 3D graphing calculator application built with Python and Pygame, developed as an A-Level project.
 This interactive tool allows users to visualise mathematical functions and points in three dimensions, perform transformations, simulate Brownian motion, and explore complex mathematical concepts with an intuitive interface.